MediaArea/MediaConch/CheckerArchitecture.md

 ![software architecture layers](./CheckerArchitectureLayers.png)

-The design of the conformance checker portion of the PreForma MediaInfo application will be comprised of several layers which will communicate via a Core controller.
+The design of the implementation checker portion of the PreForma MediaInfo application will be comprised of several layers which will communicate via a Core controller.
 The layers shall include:

 * Transport interface
 * Container/wrapper implementation